Joining My Group

 Postdocs

-With its huge breadth of research opportunities across theoretical particle physics, nuclear physics, and quantum information, the Center for Theoretical Physics (CTP) at MIT is a great place to do postdoctoral research.
-For researchers working at the intersection of physics and AI, there are also opportunities to engage with the Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
+With its huge breadth of research opportunities across theoretical particle physics, nuclear physics, and quantum information, the MIT Center for Theoretical Physics - a Leinweber Institute (CTP-LI) is a great place to do postdoctoral research in the MIT Physics Department.
+For researchers working at the intersection of physics and AI, there are also opportunities to engage with the NSF Institute for Artificial Intelligence and Fundamental Interactions (IAIFI) and the MIT Schwarzman College of Computing (SCC).

-- CTP Postdocs Applications for CTP Postdocs are typically due mid-November.
+• CTP-LI Postdocs Applications for CTP-LI Postdocs are typically due mid-November.

-- Pappalardo Fellowship Nominations for the Pappalardo Fellowship are typically due in early September.
+• Pappalardo Fellowship Nominations for the MIT Physics Pappalardo Fellowship are typically due in early September.

-- IAIFI Fellowship Applications for the IAIFI Fellowship are typically due in mid-October.
+• Tayebati Fellowship Applications for the SCC Tayebati Fellowship are typically due in early December.

-- Research Inquiry Form If you have External Funding, please fill out this form to indicate your interest.
+• Research Inquiry Form If you are have or are pursuing an External Funding opportunity, please use this form to indicate your interest.

 Ph.D.
 Students